VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Result.map(fn => ..., res);
 ```

 In here `.map` has two jobs, it give us access to the function inside `res` and helps us preserve the shape of our structure.
-So, `.chain` will return anything that `.map` gives it, with this in place we can now have the confidence to call `.ap` multiple times and that is what creates the composition.
+So, `.chain` will return anything that `.map` gives it, with this in place we can now have the confidence to call `.ap` multiple times.

 The last stop in our trip is this.